USS Stansbury: World War II

 The destroyer minesweeper set out from Norfolk on 24 October 1942 to join Task Force (TF) 34, the North Africa invasion force.
 Stansbury was assigned to Mine Squadron (MinRon) 7 of the Center Attack Group for the landings.
 The group's assault area was at Fedala just up the coast from Casablanca.
 The ships arrived off the objective area on 7 November.
 Stansbury and the other minesweepers made an exploratory sweep of the approaches and then she joined the screen in patrolling the transport area.
 On 15 November, Electra was torpedoed, but thanks to the efforts of Stansbury, Raven, and Cherokee she remained afloat throughout the night and was beached at Casablanca the following morning.
 The destroyer minesweeper returned to Hampton Roads, Virginia, on 26 December 1942.
 For the next year, she plied the eastern coastal waters of the United States and the North Atlantic as far east as Iceland.

 On 4 December 1943, Stansbury transited the Panama Canal and joined the Pacific Fleet.
 She conducted minesweeping exercises off the coast of California for about a month; then stood out of San Diego on 13 January 1944 and headed west with TF 53.
 The task force reached Lahaina Roads, in the Hawaiian Islands, on 22 January and sailed for the Marshalls the following day.
 Stansbury operated in the anti-submarine screen both during the voyage to Kwajalein and during the assault itself.
 She remained in the vicinity from 1 to 7 February, and then joined an amphibious group in returning to Funafuti in the Ellice Islands.
-On 13 February, she sailed to Noumea, New Caledonia, arriving on the 20th.
+On 13 February, she sailed to Nouméa, New Caledonia, arriving on the 20th.
 For almost four months, Stansbury made the South Pacific circuit, screening numerous amphibious and logistics groups.
 She visited the Solomons and New Hebrides groups, New Britain, and escorted part of the Admiralty Islands assault force to its objective in mid-April.
 She returned to the central Pacific, in May, at Eniwetok.